This post is sponsored by Plaid Enterprises.

 Before you start, make sure that any recyclables have been cleaned and dried completely – applesauce containers, pudding cups, and similar make great bells!
 We also used a handful of assorted plastic party cups leftover in our stash.
 Whichever shape you pick, the method is very simple and the design is entirely up to you!
 Cut some shapes of tissue paper, apply a coat of Mod Podge Gloss onto the cup, and place the tissue paper on top.
 Gently press it into place and apply another coat of Mod Podge to seal.
 Make sure to wrap under the bottom edge of the cup, and slightly over the top as well.
 Repeat this process using different colors and shapes until you’re happy with the look!

 Once dry, it’s time to add the clapper into the bell.
 For this we used wooden beads and string – simply string the bead onto the end of the string and tie a double or triple knot so that the bead can’t slip off.
-From here, there are two ways you can attach this to the bell and this will depend on what type of plastic the bell is.
+From here, there are two ways you can attach this to the bell and this will depend on what type of plastic is used for the bell.